FAQs

 Put used tissues in the bin straightaway

-Wash your hands with soap and water often – use hand sanitiser gel if soap and water not available
+Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available

 Try to avoid close contact with people who are unwell

-Clean and disinfect frequently touched objects and surfaces
+Clean and disinfect frequently-touched objects and surfaces

 Do not touch your eyes, nose or mouth if your hands are not clean